 Former (adj) - relating to past, previous.
-Her former boyfriends are what I'm worried about, she used to be into the athletic type.
+Her former boyfriends is what I'm worried about, she used to be into athletic types.

 Eloquent (adj) - (about language) vivid, expressive and persuasive.
 An eloquent speechwriter is really hard to come by nowadays.